 • Catastrophic

-To view current fire danger ratings visit the Emergency WA website.
+To view current Fire Danger Ratings visit the Emergency WA website.

 Find out about the Australian Bushfire Warning System and how to prepare a bushfire plan.